thomas1242/Fractal-Explorer/README.md

-# Mandelbrot and Julia set explorer made for Dave Small's Intro to Digital Arts & Sciences course.
+# Mandelbrot and Julia set explorer made in Dave Small's Intro to Digital Arts & Sciences course.

 Hold the left mouse button (LMB) to zoom in, hold the RMB to zoom out.